top of page

 A bold, creative storyteller capturing the lens of the world one vision at a time.

-Frederick Quinn aka “Freddy the Reporter” is a journalist from St. Rose, Louisiana.
+Frederick Quinn, aka “Freddy the Reporter,” is a journalist from St. Rose, Louisiana.
 His passion for storytelling first stemmed from the world of professional wrestling.
-He has been an avid fan since he was 6 years old, however, it was at the age of 12 when he truly connected with the sport.
-He heard an in-ring promo by John Cena that centered on never giving up no matter the circumstances, which reflected what he was going through while navigating the world as a youth.
-Fast-forward a year later, and Freddy was introduced to a new world of storytelling: broadcast news.
-Watching the news with his family was a norm, but something sparked in him when he would watch entertainment news show, “The 504” hosted by reporter Sheba Turk.
-The show featured unique guests and unconventional stories about all things New Orleans.
-Tuning in gave Freddy the dream that he too could connect with audiences around the world.
+He has been an avid fan since he was 6 years old; however, it was at the age of 12 when he truly connected with the sport.
+He heard an in-ring promo by John Cena that centered on never giving up, no matter the circumstances, which resonated with what he was going through as a youth navigating the world.

 Remember if he can do it, you can too!